Cybertracker track and sign certification - march 7 to 8 2026

-CyberTracker certifications are conducted by highly skilled tracking specialists, Questions about the tracks and sign of any and all species encountered in the field may be asked, whether big or small, clear or obscure, fresh or old.
+The format of the certification is based on asking participants a series of questions about the tracks and sign of any and all species encountered in the field, whether big or small, clear or obscure, fresh or old.
 After participants give their answers for a set of questions, a dialogue ensues between the tracking specialist and participants to provide the opportunity for everyone involved to internalize field marks, wildlife behavior, and natural history.

-The Tracker Certifications emphasize practical tracking and the development of reliable field skills, and are unassociated with any particular philosophy or tracking school
+The Tracker Certifications emphasize practical tracking and the development of reliable field skills, and are unassociated with any particular philosophy or tracking school.

 Track & Sign I: The candidate must be able to interpret the spoor of medium to large animals and must have a fair knowledge of animal behavior.
 To qualify for the Track & Sign I certificate the candidate must obtain 70% on the Track & Sign Interpretation.